Minor league cities fighting back against contraction plan

 “All these towns have representatives in Congress,” he said.
 “That antitrust protection is worth far in excess of whatever they feel is the expense of minor league baseball.
 Our hope is that they are really paying attention.
 Major League Baseball is really testing their congressional good will.”

-U.S. Sen. and Democratic presidential candidate Bernie Sanders sent his own letter to baseball Commissioner Rob Manfred on Monday blasting the proposal.
+U.S. Sen. and Democratic presidential candidate Bernie Sanders sent his own letter to baseball Commissioner Rob Manfred on Monday criticizing the proposal.

 “Shutting down 25 percent of Minor League Baseball teams, as you have proposed, would be an absolute disaster for baseball fans, workers and communities throughout the country,” Sanders wrote.
 “Not only would your extreme proposal destroy thousands of jobs and devastate local economies, it would be terrible for baseball.”